 Figure 1: Apple iPhone Privacy Commercial

-Now, stopping child pornography is certainly be a top society priority, but at what cost to privacy.
+Now, stopping child pornography is certainly a top society priority, but at what cost to privacy?
 This is one of those topics where the answer is not black or white.
-A number of questions arise including:
+A number of questions arise, including:

 - How much personal privacy is one willing to give up trying to halt this abhorrent behavior?

-- How much do we trust the organization (Apple in this case) in their use of the data to stop child pornography?
+- How much do we trust the organization (Apple in this case) in its use of the data to stop child pornography?

 What is Data Literacy